 Patrik Ringborg is one of Sweden's most prolific and internationally sought-after conductors with a vast concert repertory.
-Additionally he has conducted around 80 operas, specialising in particular in the music of Wagner and Strauss.
+Additionally he has conducted over 80 operas, specialising in particular in the music of Wagner and Strauss.

 Patrik Ringborg was born in Stockholm, Sweden, and studied there at the Royal College of Music from 1983 to 1987.
 He completed his studies with Strauss-scholar Kurt Bendix.
 From 1989 he worked as a répétiteur at the Royal Opera in Stockholm, assisting the Music Director and conducting performances in the Royal Opera House.
 He also assisted the Music Directors at the Semperoper in Dresden and with Canadian Opera Company in Toronto.
 In 1993 he first conducted performances in the Royal Opera House.